fr-dam/work-experience/README.md

 5. Edit `app/main/routes.py` to store the password as well as the username on line 37.
 6. If the user is already found in the database make the app update their password if they use the register URL.
 Currently is just prints a message to say they are already registered before going to the `success` endpoint.
+To do this you will have to create a new html page with a form which just asks for the password.
+You will probably need to store the username in a hidden form field otherwise you won't have the username
 7. Customise the HTML templates under `app/templates` to make them more interesting.
 You could try a variety of things but it's really up to you.
 Anything which is valid HTML is great and you should be able to find a lot of tutorials online to help you.
 Here's an [example](https://www.w3schools.com/html/).
 Some things you could try:
    * Change the colour of the text for the links in the menu
    * Change the page background colour